Benefits Overview and FAQs

 Does the Vanderbilt Health Plan cover Durable Medical Equipment (DME), such as wheelchairs, CPAP machines and crutches?

 Yes, the Vanderbilt Health Plan covers eligible DME claims, and there are several providers in the Tier 1 network.
 To locate a Tier 1 DME provider, go to the Aetna DocFind website.

 What is a tobacco credit?

 Save $20 per month on your health plan premiums if you and your covered family members are committed to being tobacco-free.
 Just indicate your tobacco usage status when completing enrollment in My VU Benefits.
-The credit lowers your health care payroll premium by $20 per month.
+The credit lowers your health care payroll premium payroll deduction by $20 per month.